Healthcare Staffing Resources

 “In this market, it’s wise to assume your permanent physicians are getting called and recruited,” says Richard Kviring, Weatherby Healthcare vice president.
 “If you’re putting all your eggs in one basket, you’re going to find yourself short at some point.
 It’s important to have options if you end up short, and a pool of credentialed locums can help ensure you’ll have the coverage you need.”

-“Now, more than ever, locums must be considered as a staffing solution and part of an overarching staffing plan, because health care systems will not be able to meet all their staffing needs on their own,” says Mike DePaolis, senior vice president of Weatherby Healthcare.
+“Now, more than ever, locums must be considered as a staffing solution and part of an overarching staffing plan, because health care systems will not be able to meet all their staffing needs on their own,” says Mike DePaolis, president of Weatherby Healthcare.

 Although there are no simple solutions to the healthcare staffing shortage of 2022, leveraging locum tenens providers more effectively can help generate revenue and provide needed coverage.